You are currently viewing Lucky Charm Cookies for St. Patrick’s Day

 Ingredients

-• 1 cup finely ground lucky charms cereal (measure the cereal before grinding, don't use marshmallows)
+• 1 cup (40g) crushed lucky charms cereal (measure the cereal before crushing)

-• 1 cup white chocolate chips (reserve a few for later)
+• 1 cup (180g) white chocolate chips (reserve a few for later)

-• 1 cup lucky charms cereal (reserve a few marshmallows for after baking)
+• 1 cup (40g) lucky charms cereal (reserve a few marshmallows for after baking)

 Instructions

-• In a small bowl, whisk the flour, ground cereal, baking powder and salt together.
+• In a small bowl, whisk the flour, crushed cereal, baking powder, cornstarch and salt together.
 Set aside.

-• Using a mixer fitted with a paddle attachment, cream the butter for about a minute.
-Add in the sugar and vanilla; mix on medium speed for 1-2 minutes.
+• Using a mixer fitted with a paddle attachment, cream the butter for about one minute.
+Add in the sugars and vanilla; mix on medium speed for 1-2 minutes.
 Scrape down the sides of the bowl.

 • Add in your eggs, one at a time.
-Be sure to mix until all of the egg is fully incorporated; scrape down the sides of the bowl as needed.
+Mix until each egg is fully incorporated; scrape down the bowl as needed.

-For larger cookies, portion the dough with an ice cream scoop.
+• Portion the dough with a medium scoop, about 27-29 grams of dough.
 Place dough on a cookie sheet lined with parchment or use a silicone baking mat.
 Once all the dough is scooped, cover and refrigerate for 1-2 hours.
 NOTE: If using a smaller scoop, be sure to adjust your baking time.

 • When you’re ready to bake, preheat the oven to 350℉.
 Line your cookie sheet with parchment paper or a silicone baking mat.
-Place your chilled cookie onto the cookie sheet, spacing them at least 2” apart.
-Using some extra white chocolate chips, place a couple down onto the top of the cookie.
-Do the same with a few pieces of dry cereal (not the marshmallows - save those for after baking).
+Place chilled cookie onto the cookie sheet, spacing them at least 2” apart.

-• For large cookies, bake at 350 for about 15-18 minutes.
-For smaller cookies, bake at 350 for about 10-12 minutes.
+• Bake at 350 for about 10-12 minutes.
 Cookies are done when the edges of the cookies look slightly browned.

-• When the cookies are done, push in a couple of marshmallows into the tops and let the cookies cool on the baking sheet for about 2-3 minutes before carefully moving them to a wire rack to cool.
-Once cooled, grab a glass of milk and enjoy!
+• While the cookies are hot, push in a couple of marshmallows into the tops of each cookie.
+Let cookies cool on the cookie sheet for about 5 minutes before transferring to a cooling rack.

 Notes